-- 2.1 Outdoor dining applications will be notified for public consultation: - in Central Sydney (as shown at Figure 1), where the proposed area is more than 20 square metres - outside of Central Sydney, where the proposed area is more than 10 square metres; or where proposed operating hours are prior to 7am, or after 10pm - unless the application meets the criteria in 2.2 below. - 2.2 Outdoor dining applications will not be notified where: - there is an existing Footway Approval - the application is to allow for change of operator of the Footway Approval, and - there are no proposed changes to the terms of the Footway Approval, including operating hours and outdoor dining area.

-- 2.3 Notification will be made through a notice on the premises, on the City's website, and via letter or digital service:

-- for a period of 10 days; and

-- within a 25-metre radius of the proposal.
+- 2.1.
+Outdoor dining applications will be notified for public consultation: - in Central Sydney (as shown at Figure 1), where the proposed area is more than 20 square metres; - outside of Central Sydney, where the proposed area is more than 10 square metres; or where proposed operating hours are prior to 7am, or after 10pm; - unless the application meets the criteria in 2.2 below. - 2.2.
+Outdoor dining applications will not be notified where: - there is an existing Footway Approval; - the application is to allow for change of operator of the Footway Approval; and - there are no proposed changes to the terms of the Footway Approval, including operating hours, and outdoor dining area. - 2.3.
+Notification will be made through a notice on the premises, on the Council's website, and via letter or digital service: - for a period of 14 days or 10 days if the application is for the period to 30 June 2022; and - within a 25 metre radius of the proposal. - 2.3.A Applications for the use or renewal of the use of the road area will be notified in accordance with 2.3.